Agile & Project Leadership Track

 |Katrine Kjeldsen (DK)

-Kanban, sprint planning and other tools for agile project management
+Kanban, Scrum and other tools for agile and hybrid project management

 By Florian Hoecherl

 Companies tend to spend too much time on planning, scenario analysis and requirements engineering for their implementation projects.
 Ever faster changing technologies ask for quick exploitation.
 An uncertain world does not allow long-term strategic planning and limited budgets enforce small but value-adding steps.

 As a consequence agile methodologies are on their way, but have still not taken over in larger organizations: Many project managers would like to use them in their teams.
 However, a complete change to project management according to agile principles is too risky for many of them, and often is not supported by the company’s management.

 This is where Florian would like to step in: He explains how to integrate agile into classical methods in order to achieve high quality results with hybrid project management approaches.
 He compares different methods, presents available software solutions and illustrates with examples from real-life projects